-а Islet 1 (Isl1) is member of the LIM/homeodomain family of transcription factors, expressed in a number of tissues during embryogenesis (176).
+Islet 1 (Isl1) is a member of the LIM/homeodomain family of transcription factors, expressed in a number of tissues during embryogenesis (181).
 In the developing pancreas, ISL1 expression is initially observed within the mesenchyme and later in pancreatic islets.
-Targeted deletion of Isl1 in mice leads to deficits in pancreatic development and provided initial evidence that the mesenchyme has a role in affecting pancreatic differentiation.
-Culturing putative mouse IsI1--/- pancreatic endoderm with wild type mesenchyme restored pancreatic differentiation confirming that ISL1 acts as noncell autonomous signal in early pancreas development (5).
-While ISL1 is restricted to pancreatic islets in the adult, expressing Isl1 in acinar cells using an adenoviral-mediated approach, induces tubular complex formation through acinar to ductal metaplasia, in which exogenous expression facilitated this process (109).
+Targeted deletion of Isl1 in mice leads to deficits in pancreatic development and provided initial evidence that the mesenchyme has a role in affecting pancreatic differentiation. putative mouse IsI1^{-/-} pancreatic Culturing endoderm with wild type mesenchyme restored pancreatic differentiation confirming that ISL1 acts as non-cell autonomous signal in early pancreas development (5).
+While ISL1 is restricted to pancreatic islets in the adult, expressing Isl1 in acinar cells using an adenoviral-mediated approach, induces tubular complex formation through acinar to ductal metaplasia, in which exogenous expression facilitated this process (112).

-Hepatocyte Nuclear Factors
+Hepatocyte Nuclear Factors (HNFs).

 The Hepatocyte Nuclear Factors (HNFs) are a homeodomain-containing superfamily of TFs that affect multiple stages of development.
-HNF1b encodes a protein that binds DNA as a homodimer or heterodimer along with HNF1a.
-During endoderm development, expression of HNF6 activates HNF1b expression.
-HNF1b is critical for endoderm development with HNF1b+ cells giving rise to liver, kidney, pancreas, bile ducts, urogenital tract, lung, thymus and gut (126).
-Mice with a germline deletion of the Hnf1b gene have a very similar phenotype to Ptf1a-/- mice (61), with no pancreatic development observed at birth.
-Temporal and spatial deletion of HNF1b throughout pancreatic development has demonstrated important roles in MPC expansion, acinar. ductal and endocrine and cell differentiation (31).
+HNF1b encodes a protein that binds DNA as a homodimer or heterodimer along with HNF1a. endoderm development, expression of HNF6 activates HNF1b expression.
+HNF1b is critical for endoderm development with HNF1b+ cells giving rise to liver, kidney, pancreas, bile ducts, urogenital tract, lung, thymus and gut (130).
+Mice with a germline deletion of the Hnf1b gene have a very similar phenotype to Ptf1a^{-/-} mice (61), with no pancreatic development observed at birth. spatial Temporal and deletion of HNF1b throughout pancreatic development has demonstrated important roles in MPC expansion, and acinar, ductal and endocrine cell differentiation (31).
 In humans, mutations in the HNF1B gene result in renal cysts, diabetes syndrome and noninsulin-dependent diabetes mellitus.
-Some individuals with HNF1B mutations exocrine dysfunction, display pancreatic pancreatic hypoplasia, and, in some cases, complete absence of the pancreatic body and tail suggesting specific loss of dorsal pancreatic development (13, 71).
+Some HNF1B individuals with mutations display exocrine dysfunction, pancreatic hypoplasia, and, in some cases, complete absence of the pancreatic body and tail suggesting specific loss of dorsal pancreatic development (13, 72).

-HNF6 (Hepatic Nuclear Factor 6; also known as ONECUT1 or OC-1) binds DNA to elicit transcription genes of that are important throughout endodermal development.
-In pancreatic development, HNF6 expression begins prior to PDX1 in MPCs and is critical to several specific developmental functions depending on developmental time point (72, 162, 173).
+HNF6 (Hepatic Nuclear Factor 6; also known as ONECUT1 or OC-1) binds DNA to elicit transcription of genes that are important throughout endodermal development.
+In pancreatic development, HNF6 expression begins prior to PDX1 in MPCs and is critical to several specific developmental functions depending on developmental time point (73, 167, 178).
 After the onset of Pdx1 expression, HNF6 is crucial for endocrine cell development.
 HNF6 induces HNF1B expression, which promotes a wave of proliferation and initiates Neurogenin 3 (Ngn3) expression.
-Following this increase in Ngn3 expression, HNF6 expression becomes limited to duct cells and is very marginally expressed in mice exhibit acinar cells (173).
-Hnf6-/- а hypoplastic pancreas with effects mostly limited to non-acinar cell compartments suggested HNF6 is dispensable for acinar cell differentiation (173).
+Following this increase in Ngn3 expression, HNF6 expression becomes limited to duct cells and is very marginally expressed in acinar cells (178).
+Hnf6^{-/-} mice exhibit a hypoplastic pancreas with effects mostly limited to non-acinar suggesting HNF6 cell compartments dispensable for acinar cell differentiation (178).
+However, in a follow-up study, the pancreatic area of OC1^{Apanc} at postnatal day (P) 2 decreased due to apoptosis.
+RNA-seq of OC1^{Apanc} exocrine enriched samples showed decreased expression of Mist1, Gata4, Nr5a2, and Ptfa1, all TFs promoting the acinar cell phenotype (92),supporting a role for OC1 in pancreatic development.

-Sex-determining region Y-box (SRY-box) containing gene 9 (SOX9)
+Sex-determining region Y-box (SRY-box) containing gene 9 (SOX9).